Updated 20 February 2019

 How and why we obtain personal information about you

-You or someone representing you, for example, your financial adviser or your employer, may give us information about you by completing forms (paper versions or through our website, including our online services or social media platforms) or by contacting us by phone, email or otherwise.
+You or someone representing you, for example, your intermediary or your employer, may give us information about you by completing forms (paper versions or through our website, including our online services or social media platforms) or by contacting us by phone, email or otherwise.
 This includes information you provide when you:

 - search for a product;